The inclusion of shea butter and vitamins in the formulation

 Aquaphor Lip Repair Stick: If you prefer your balms in glide-on stick form instead of squeeze tubes, Aquaphor also makes a Lip Repair Stick ($4).
 The formula is supremely comfortable to wear and contains the same mix of shea butter and nourishing vitamins, plus jojoba oil.

 SheGlam Nourishing Lip Balm: Another twist-up formula I’ve been reaching for lately is SheGlam's lightweight, smooth Nourishing Lip Balm ($3).
-It contains a mix of olive oil, avocado oil, and vitamin E to leave lips moisturized.
+It contains a mix of olive oil, avocado oil, and vitamin E meant to leave lips moisturized.

 Aquaphor Lip Repair (and all its cousins) has been popular for years for a reason.
 It’s one of those products that does the job promised reliably and quickly, for the price of your morning latte.
 For those that can’t seem to find a lip balm to soothe their chapped lips, the answer to your problems might just be on your nearest drugstore shelf.